Got a beauty question for Beautyeditor? Send it to email@example.com with "Beauty Question" in the subject line. We'd love to help!

 Are you concerned about chemicals in your nail polish?

-Were you as surprised as I was to see Chanel, Dior and Givenchy kicking toxic butt (even though they don’t brag about it)?
+Were you as surprised as I was to see Chanel, Dior and Givenchy going 3-free (even though they don't brag about it)?

 Do you think they're as diligent about what's in their makeup?
 (If only, right?)